 'Golden Oriole' azalea (Rhododendron 'Golden Oriole') is a deciduous flowering shrub, a hybrid plant with a long, complicated lineage.
-It is a member of the Knap Hill-Exbury hybrid group, which originated with extensive cross-breeding of native U.S. and Asian varieties at the Knapp Hill estate of England in the late 1800s.
+It is a member of the Knap Hill-Exbury hybrid group, which originated with extensive cross-breeding of native U.S. and Asian varieties at the Knapp Hill estate of England during the late 1800s.
 The species used most extensively in these hybrids are Rhododendron molle, R. calendulaceum, R. arborescens, and R. occidentale.

 This beautiful hybrid member of the Rhododendron genus produces orange buds leading to golden-yellow flowers in large showy clusters in early spring.
 The leaves are 2 to 6 inches long and elliptical in shape.
 It is a fairly compact shrub, growing to about 6 feet in height, and is highly prized for its unusual color.
 In fall, the leaves turn attractive shades of bronze.
 It can be planted in spring or fall and has a relatively rapid growth rate.